OnePlus 12 vs OnePlus Open

 Frequently Asked Questions

-OnePlus 12 excels if you value excellent value proposition with top-tier specs at a competitive price.
-OnePlus Open is better if you prioritize widely considered the best foldable hardware design (virtually no crease).
-Pick based on your budget and daily use.
+OnePlus 12 is the better choice if you prioritize excellent value proposition with top-tier specs at a competitive price.
+OnePlus Open wins if you value widely considered the best foldable hardware design (virtually no crease).
+Both are rated highly (4.6★ vs 4.1★), so consider your specific needs and budget.

 Affiliate disclosure